hyu/vscode-replicated/README.md

 ### Sidebar Panel

-The extension adds a dedicated Replicated panel to the Activity Bar (left sidebar) that displays:
+The extension adds a dedicated Replicated panel to the Activity Bar (left sidebar) with three main views:

+#### 1. Manifests View

 - **All manifest files** in your configured manifests folder
 - **Intelligent sorting** of manifests: